With a comforting, stable high, and not too much psilocybin, the Gulf Coast strain is perfect for those just getting started with shrooms.

 Despite Gulf Coast’s long history of use and cultivation, there aren’t many details regarding its actual psilocybin content.

 Subjectively, the potency of these mushrooms is on par with other Psilocybe cubensis shrooms.
 They aren’t particularly strong, but they’re no slouch, either.
+We estimate the total tryptamine content (psilocybin, psilocin, baeocystin, and related compounds) falls somewhere between 0.50% and 0.90% of the dried weight.

 This can benefit those looking to try mushrooms for the first time, as less psilocybin makes for a less intense and potentially off-putting experience.